 Jump to a Section...

 Every year, doctors write more than 50 million prescriptions for Xanax.
 While some individuals use those prescriptions appropriately, many more suffer from a Xanax addiction and abuse them.
-Learning more about this drug, and the addiction can be a key step toward recovery.
+Xanax addiction can have deadly consequences.

 What is Xanax?

 Its effects generally peak within an hour and can last for up to eight hours.
-Street names for Xanax include Zannies, Benzos or handlebars.
+Street names for Xanax include Zanies, Benzos or handlebars.

-The Negative Impact of Xanax Use and Abuse
+The Negative Impact of Xanax Addiction

 - Slurred speech